m1ner79/Github-Twittction/README.md

     break;
 }
 ```
 ## Contributing

-Contributions ar more than welcome.
+Contributions ar more than welcome :handshake:.

 ## License